curl/everything-curl/LAYOUT.md

 ===============

  1. Intro
  2. the cURL project

-   how it started

-   the name

-   what does curl do?

-   what does the project produce?

-   communication

-     curl-users
-     curl-library
-     curl-announce

-   reporting bugs

-   testing

-   releases

-   security

-   the development team

-   future

-   users of curl

  3. curl and open source

-   The license

-   Code of conduct

-   Development

-   Source code on github

  4. The curl source code

-   Code layout

-   Handling different build options

-   Style and code requirements

-   Contributing

-   About adhering to standards and who's right

  5. Network prototocols